8-Day Lemosho Route Kilimanjaro: Complete Day-by-Day Guide

 Frequently Asked Questions

-What gear do I need for the Lemosho Route?
+What do you eat on the Lemosho Route?

 Ready to begin?
 View full pricing and departure dates for the 8-Day Lemosho Route, or browse upcoming group departures to join a scheduled team.